 Since that time, all of humanity has experienced the toil and sweat of bringing forth goodness and nutrition from the cursed ground.
 The ground would still provide food, but work would become laborious.
 We now struggle to keep the weeds from overtaking the garden plots we have planted for food.
 Farming has those same challenges but on a much larger scale.
 And within various economies, other forms of work are difficult as we seek to do various tasks to exchange our money for the food and materials we need to survive.

 Just as we find great flowering beauty among the thorns of a rosebush and sweet pleasure in the fruits of the raspberry bush, work itself is not all bad.
 As with all things we do, our work can still be an act of worship to God.
-As we work, it is God who has given us the physical abilities and intellectual capacities to accomplish the tasks that we do to meet our needs.
+It is God who has given us the physical abilities and intellectual capacities to accomplish the tasks to meet our needs.
 Whether we are using our eyes, hands, and feet to drive a tractor through a field or fingers to type out a computer program, we should give thanks to God.
-It is from Him that all of these good gifts come (James 1:17).
-It is because He sustains us and provides every breath that we can accomplish these tasks.
+It is from him that all of these good gifts come (James 1:17).
+It is because he sustains us and provides every breath that we can accomplish these tasks.

 Mankind has always employed animals and various devices to help with work.
 This is done to minimize the effects of the toil involved in our work, employing the minds God has given us to solve problems brought by the Curse.
 Countless technological advances have been made to make work easier.
 Whether designing a tractor to accomplish the tilling of the ground or developing wise methods of eliminating weeds among the crops, we are stewards of God’s creation.
 We work together to exercise dominion over the creation, each using what we have been given by God to meet our needs.

-As we do our work, let us not forget that the Curse will ultimately be removed in the new heavens and Earth (Revelation 22:3).
+As we do our work, let us not forget that the Curse will ultimately be removed in the new heavens and earth (Revelation 22:3).
 Our service there will be joyful and worshipful, just as it was for Adam and Eve before the Fall.
-In fact, it is the Last Adam who came to do His work here on Earth that provides the future and final rest we long for.
+In fact, the Last Adam, who came to do His work here on Earth, provides the future, final rest we long for.
 The rest from labor the Israelites experienced on the Sabbath pointed forward to the rest that we now know in Jesus (Hebrews 4).
-As Jesus walked the Earth, He experienced the toil and hardship that Adam’s sin brought.
+As Jesus walked the earth, he experienced the toil and hardship that Adam’s sin brought.
 He willingly stepped out of the glories of heaven into the sweaty, dusty labors of the human experience.
-He is our sympathetic Savior who has experienced the temptation to cut corners in His work but never succumbed to sin.
-Where we have failed to accomplish the good works God has appointed for us, Jesus has completed the task, trusting in His Father and relying on the Holy Spirit.
+He is our sympathetic Savior who has experienced the temptation to cut corners in his work but never succumbed to sin.
+Where we have failed to accomplish the good works God has appointed for us, Jesus has completed the task, trusting in his Father and relying on the Holy Spirit.

 He has cried out, “It is finished.”

-Trust in the work Jesus has done on your behalf and seek to accomplish those good works that He has prepared for you to accomplish to His glory (Ephesians 2:8–10).
+Trust in the work Jesus has done on your behalf and seek to accomplish those good works that he has prepared for you to accomplish for his glory (Ephesians 2:8–10).